Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

-(iii). $c_L\ne c_T$, $\tau_R^L=\tau_R^T=\tau_R$ (nondegenerate speed of the L and the T sound).
+(iii) $c_L\ne c_T$, $\tau_R^L=\tau_R^T=\tau_R$ (nondegenerate speed of the L and the T sound).

-As $c_T-c_L\to 0$, the Eq.\ (\ref{dispersioniii}) tends to the degenerated case (\ref{dispersioni}).
-However, this time the non-hydrodynamic mode associated with the transverse phonons is degenerated at $k=0$.
+As $c_T-c_L\to 0$, (\ref{dispersioniii}) tends to the degenerate case (\ref{dispersioni}).
+However, this time the non-hydrodynamic mode associated with the transverse phonons degenerates at $k=0$.

-Thus, we are able to identify the modes in the equations (\ref{dispersioni1}) and (\ref{dispersioni2}).
+Thus, we are able to identify the modes in (\ref{dispersioni1}) and (\ref{dispersioni2}).
 The non-hydrodynamic mode which couples to the extended diffusion mode is associated with the longitudinal phonons, and is the case (\ref{dispersioni1}).
 The case (\ref{dispersioni2}) is due to the transverse phonons.
-In the nondegenerate cases, (\ref{dispersionii}) and (\ref{dispersioniii}), the both pairs of modes become propagating after certain critical values of $k$, and the behavior of the extended diffusion mode is influenced by all the three non-hydrodynamic modes just mentioned.
-It should be stressed, however, that second sound mode which is the continuation of the diffusion mode \cite{experiment}, is due to the eq. (\ref{dispersioni1}).
-The results of the above analysis lead to the following discussion:
+In the nondegenerate cases, (\ref{dispersionii}) and (\ref{dispersioniii}), both pairs of modes become propagating after a certain critical values of $k$, and the behavior of the extended diffusion mode is influenced by all three non-hydrodynamic modes just mentioned.
+It should be stressed, however, that the second sound mode, which is the continuation of the diffusion mode \cite{experimenta,experimentb}, is due to (\ref{dispersioni1}).
+The results of the above analysis lead to the following conclusion:

 (i) The examples considered above indicate an interesting mechanism of a {\it kinetic} formation of the second sound regime from the extended diffusion with the participation of the non-hydrodynamic mode.
 The onset of the propagating mode shows up as the critical point of the extension of the hydrodynamic solution into the domain of finite $k$, which was found within the Chapman--Enskog and equivalent approaches.
-This results concern the situation at the high-temperature edge of the Guyer--Krumhansl window, and are complementary to the coupling between the transversal ballistic mode and second sound at the low-temperature edge \cite{Ranninger}.
+These results concern the situation at the high-temperature edge of the Guyer--Krumhansl window, and are complementary to the coupling between the transversal ballistic mode and the second sound at the low-temperature edge \cite{Ranninger}.